List of Pirates of the Caribbean characters: Will Turner

-He does not appear in On Stranger Tides.
+Will does not appear in On Stranger Tides.
 In the fifth film, he remains the captain of the Flying Dutchman.
-His son Henry locates the Dutchman as a child, but Will tells him that the curse cannot be broken.
+His son, Henry, locates the Dutchman when he is a child, but Will tells him that the curse cannot be broken.
 As an adult, Henry joins Jack Sparrow to search for the Trident of Poseidon, which has the power to break Will's curse.
 After the Trident is destroyed, Will is released from his curse and reunited with Elizabeth.